NormalNvim/NormalNvim/README.md

   * **Compiling and running tasks**: This is planned for the future.
 In the meantime we recommend [overseer.nvim](https://github.com/stevearc/overseer.nvim).

 ## Credits
 Originally it took AstroVim as base.
-But implements [this VIM config](https://github.com/amix/vimrc).
+But implements [this VIM config](https://github.com/amix/vimrc) with some extras.
 Code has been simplified while retaining its core features.

 ## TODOS
 * The plugins [vim-doxygen](https://github.com/Zeioth/vim-doxygen) and [vim-typedoc](https://github.com/Zeioth/vim-typedoc) are not compatible with windows yet.
 Is it planned to re-write them on lua with windows support, but in the meantime if you are on windows, please don't use them.